-Diuretics are a class of medication that removes excess sodium and fluids from your body.
-Diuretic drugs, sometimes called “water pills,” are used to treat hypertension (high blood pressure).
-High blood pressure can be a contributing factor for various forms of heart disease, including heart attack.
+Diuretics, also known as water pills, belong to a class of medications that remove excess salt and water from the body.
+They are often used to treat hypertension, or high blood pressure.
+High blood pressure can be a contributing factor in the development of various forms of heart disease.

-Scientific studies as early as the 1960s have shown, as cited in a 2005 issue of Circulation, that diuretics are effective in preventing heart attack and stroke in many individuals when chosen as a treatment method for hypertension.
-Certain foods and herbs also possess diuretic effects; that is, they make you urinate more often to excrete excess fluid.
+When chosen as a treatment for hypertension, diuretics have proven to be effective in preventing heart attack and stroke in many individuals.
+Certain foods and herbs also possess diuretic effects, helping you to urinate more often to excrete excess fluids and sodium.

-Pharmaceutical diuretics, i.e. prescription medications, are grouped into three main forms:
+Prescription diuretic medications are grouped into three main types.

-Each of the three types of medication increases the amount of sodium you excrete through urination, but affect different areas of your kidneys.
-Your kidneys are the filters through which toxins are flushed from your body, along with excess fluid.
+Each of the three types of diuretic medication increases the amount of sodium you excrete through urination, but they affect different areas of your kidneys.
+Your kidneys are the filters through which toxins and excess fluids are flushed from your body.
 When you take a diuretic medication, the drug signals to your kidneys that you need to get rid of more sodium.
-Water binds to the sodium and is excreted during urination, leaving you with a lower blood volume.
-The lower volume reduces the force with which blood flows through your blood vessels, thus lowering your blood pressure.
+Water binds to the sodium and is then removed during urination, leaving you with a lower blood volume.
+The reduction in blood volume slows the rate at which blood flows through your blood vessels, helping to decrease your blood pressure.

 Risks and Side Effects